Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 ```

 **Get Project by ID**
-To get Project by ID do the following:
+To get Project by ID, do the following:

 * Create new Request with the next parameters:
     * *Option*: GET;